huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

 * `name` - (Required, String, ForceNew) The acceleration domain name.
 Changing this parameter will create a new resource.

 * `type` - (Required, String, ForceNew) The service type.
-The valid values are  'web', 'download' and 'video'.
+The valid values are  'web', 'download', 'video' and 'wholeSite'.
 Changing this parameter will create a new resource.

 * `sources` - (Required, List, ForceNew) An array of one or more objects specifies the domain name of the origin server.
   The sources object structure is documented below.